DevExpress-Examples/out-of-maintenance-how-create-file-manager-using-gridcontrol-e3053/Readme.md

 # How create file manager using GridControl

-<p>This example demonstrates how GridControl can be used to create a file manager like Total Commander<br />
+<p>This example demonstrates how <a href="https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl">GridControl</a> can be used to create a file manager like Total Commander<br />
 </p>

 <br/>